-230 3.3 Accuracy of standard spatial indicators
+3.3 Accuracy of standard spatial indicators

-The building height estimation is slightly improved when averaged at RSU scale (MRAE decreases from about 3% for all communes types except rural areas).
-The variability of height within a cell is very roughly calculated with using the estimated height: for more than 50% of the cells, the relative error MRAE on the standard deviation of the building height is higher than 50% (Figure 6e62% (Table 5).
+- The building height estimation is slightly improved when averaged at RSU scale (MRAE decreases from about 3% for all communes types except rural areas).
+The variability of height within a cell is very roughly calculated using the estimated height: for more than 50% of the cells, the MRAE on the standard deviation of the building height is higher than 62% (Table 5).
 This behavior is quite understandable since the RF model smooths the values of the estimated height: it cannot reproduce entirely the complexity of the initial data set.
-For more than 50% of the cells, the roughness length relative error is about 20The roughness length MRAE is about 25%.
-This error is slightly higher for low roughness length and for the specific cases of secondary peripheral and rural communes (respectively 29.5% and 48% - Table 5) while Meudon and the 18th Paris district show higher value than the MAE trend (Figure 6e).
-The sky view factor seems the indicator the least affected by the building height estimations: for is quite accurately calculated: more than 50% of the cells, the relative error (calculated with a SVF value of 1 as reference value) is almost always lower than 20% and sometimes reaches 10% - note that 75% of the cells have an absolute error lower than 0.07 or equal to 0.02 (Table 5).
+The roughness length MRAE is about 25%.
+This error is slightly higher for secondary peripheral and rural communes (respectively 29.5% and 48% Table 5) while Meudon and the 18th Paris district show higher value than the MAE trend (Figure 6e).
+The sky view factor is quite accurately calculated: more than 50% of the - cells have an absolute error lower or equal to 0.02 (Table 5).
 The effect of the building height error is probably limited because the sky view factor is a 3-dimensional indicator: it also accounts for the horizontal footprint of the building which is the same between the estimated and observed data.

-3.4 Limitations of the model for high-rise buildings
+235 3.4 Limitations of the model for high-rise buildings

 The accuracy differs a lot between low-rise and high-rise buildings.
 For all types of city, the building height is often overestimated for buildings smaller than 5 m and often underestimated for the taller ones (Figure 7).
 The bias for high-rise buildings can be quite high but it does not affect the general accuracy of the model since most of the buildings are low-rise (cf Figure 7: 80% of the buildings are lower than 10 m - even in main cities).
 A better estimation of the high-rise buildings may be achieved using a training data set containing an equal number of buildings for all levels.
+This would allow a better representation of using a training data set containing an equal number of buildings for all levels.
 This would allow a better representation of the spatial heterogeneity of the third dimension.
 However, this would most probably affect the accuracy of the estimation for low-rise building.
 Indeed, in France, low-rise building are much more numerous than the high-rise ones.